Anadema/Cognitive-Weaponization-Matrix/Readme.md

 <br><br>
 Today, in the context of cognitive warfare, where disinformation, algorithms, and psychological targeting amplify these strategies, his work provides a valuable framework for decoding modern manipulations and defending against the insidious influence that seeks to shape our thoughts and behaviors.
 <br><br>
-As a committed intellectual, he denounced abuses of power, particularly those of the United States, in works such as Manufacturing Consent (co-authored with Edward S. Herman).
-Many see him as a defender of the oppressed and a sharp critic of capitalism and imperialism.<br><br><br>
+<b></b>As a committed intellectual, he denounced abuses of power, particularly those of the United States, in works such as Manufacturing Consent (co-authored with Edward S. Herman).
+Many see him as a defender of the oppressed and a sharp critic of capitalism and imperialism.</b><br><br><br>

 <p align="center">
   <img width="250" height="320" src="./Image/Chomsky.jpg"><br>